Assorted Fixings

 About Assorted Fixings

-Professional-grade assorted fixing kits typically range from 50 to over 500 pieces, featuring organised storage cases that keep different sizes and types clearly separated for quick identification.
-This systematic approach to fastener storage is particularly valuable for mobile tradespeople who need to respond to varied on-site challenges, as well as workshop-based professionals who value efficiency and organisation in their day-to-day operations.
+The selection at Tooled-Up.com includes high-quality fixing kits from trusted manufacturers including Sealey, DeWalt, and Draper, offering comprehensive solutions for virtually any assembly, repair, or installation task.
+Professional-grade assortments typically range from 50 to over 500 pieces, featuring organised storage cases with compartmentalised designs that keep different sizes and types clearly separated for quick identification.
+This systematic approach to fastener storage proves particularly valuable for mobile tradespeople who need to respond to varied on-site challenges, as well as workshop-based professionals who prioritise efficiency and organisation in their daily operations.

 Jargon Buster

-• Clevis Pin: A fastener consisting of a cylindrical shaft with a head on one end and a hole at the other for a split pin or cotter pin.
-Commonly used in mechanical linkages where regular disassembly is required.
+• Clevis Pin: A fastener consisting of a cylindrical shaft with a head on one end and a hole at the other for securing with a split pin.
+Commonly used in mechanical linkages, agricultural equipment, and applications where regular disassembly is required.

 • Split Pin (Cotter Pin): A metal fastener with two tines that are bent during installation to secure components.
-Available in metric and imperial sizes, these pins prevent nuts and bolts from loosening through vibration.
+Available in metric and imperial sizes, these pins prevent nuts and bolts from loosening through vibration, making them essential for automotive and machinery applications.

-• Grub Screw (Set Screw): A headless screw with a recessed drive (typically hex or Allen key).
-Used to secure rotating components like pulleys and gears onto shafts without protruding from the surface.
+• Grub Screw (Set Screw): A headless screw with a recessed drive, typically hex or Allen key.
+Used to secure rotating components like pulleys, gears, and collars onto shafts without protruding from the surface.

 • Spring Roll Pin (Tension Pin): A hollow cylindrical fastener with a slot running down its length.
-The spring tension holds it firmly in place within a drilled hole, making it ideal for locating and securing components.
+The spring tension holds it firmly in place within a drilled hole, making it ideal for locating and securing components in shear load applications.

 • Linch Pin: A fastener inserted through a hole to prevent components from sliding off a shaft or axle.
 Features a loop or handle for easy insertion and removal, commonly used in agricultural and trailer equipment.

-• Bonded Seal: A washer with an integrated rubber or bonded sealing element, typically used in hydraulic and pneumatic applications to create a reliable seal at threaded connections.
+• Bonded Seal: A washer with an integrated rubber or bonded sealing element, typically manufactured to BSP (British Standard Pipe) or metric specifications.
+Used in hydraulic and pneumatic applications to create reliable seals at threaded connections.

 Who Uses Assorted Fixings?